Marian Carr

-Biography
+Early life

 Carr was born July 6, 1926, in Providence, Kentucky.
 In her adolescence, she relocated with her family to Chicago, Illinois, where she attended Austin High School.

+Career

 After graduating high school, Carr worked in an office as well as taking jobs modeling in Chicago.
 She was spotted by a talent scout and was named "Chicago's Prettiest Office Worker" in 1946.
-Following this, Carr relocated Los Angeles, where she began acting in local theater productions.
+Following this, Carr relocated to Los Angeles, where she began acting in local theater productions.
 She subsequently signed a film contract with RKO Pictures in 1946 under Howard Hughes.
 She made her feature film debut in San Quentin (1946), followed by a minor part in Frank Capra's 1946 It's a Wonderful Life.
 Carr had lead roles in several films, including the Westerns The Devil Thumbs a Ride (1947) and Northern Patrol (1953).

+After divorcing Levy in 1954, she returned to acting with supporting roles in Ring of Fear (1954), and two film noir by director Robert Aldrich: World for Ransom (1954) and cult classic Kiss Me Deadly (1955), in the latter of which she portrayed the sister of a mobster.
+Carr appeared in several other films, such as the unique L.A. noir horror film ‘’Indestructible Man’’, as a recovering stripper girlfriend of the lead cop, Western Ghost Town (1956), before making her final feature film appearance in Nightmare (also 1956) before retiring.

+Personal life

 After marrying Frederick Levy, an executive for Blum Candy, Carr took a temporary hiatus from acting, and resided in San Francisco, where she gave birth to a son in 1952.

-After divorcing Levy in 1954, she returned to acting with supporting roles in Ring of Fear (1954), and two film noir by director Robert Aldrich: World for Ransom (1954) and cult classic Kiss Me Deadly (1955), in the latter of which she portrayed the sister of a mobster.
-Carr appeared in several other films, such as the unique L.A. noir horror film ‘’The Indestructible Man’’, as a recovering stripper girlfriend of the lead cop, Western Ghost Town (1956), before making her final feature film appearance in Nightmare (also 1956) before retiring.
 Carr later married television producer Lester Linsk in 1958, though the marriage ended in divorce in 1966.
 She subsequently married Francis Jerome Mason.